LogoPixi’VN

 Assets management

-To load and manipulate assets (images, gifs, videos...) you will need to use Assets.
-Assets is a class with many features and comes from the PixiJS library, if you want more information read here.
+To load and manipulate assets (images, gifs, videos, etc.) you will need to use Assets.
+Assets is a class with many features and comes from the PixiJS library.
+For more information, read here.

-In all Pixi’VN functions you can directly use the image URL, even if not defined in Assets.
+In all Pixi’VN functions, you can directly use the image URL, even if it is not defined in Assets.

 let alien1 = await showImage("alien", "https://pixijs.com/assets/eggHead.png");

-• changing the URL of a asset from one version to another may cause incompatibilities
+• Changing the URL of an asset from one version to another may cause incompatibilities.

-• the player will have to wait for a short loading time, every time pressing "go next" a step will be started which uses assets
+• The player will have to wait for a short loading time every time they press "go next" and a step is started that uses assets.

-• writing the entire URL in code will increase its length and make it less understandable
+• Writing the entire URL in code will increase its length and make it less readable.

 Initialize the asset matrix at project start

 Initializing the asset matrix at the beginning of the project allows you to reference assets by a unique alias without having to use the URL/path.
-This way you can change the URL of a asset (while keeping the old alias) so you don't have to worry about version compatibility.
+Using the alias you can change the URL of an asset without having to worry about version compatibility.

 import { Assets, sound } from "@drincs/pixi-vn";